 The process of conducting pre-clinical studies and clinical trials necessary to obtain FDA approval is costly and time consuming.
 The probability of success for each product candidate and clinical trial may be affected by a variety of factors, including, among others, the quality of the product candidate's early clinical data, investment in the program, competition, manufacturing capabilities and commercial viability.
-As a result of the uncertainties discussed above, the uncertainty associated with clinical trial enrollments and the risks inherent in the development process, we are unable to determine with certainty the duration and completion costs of current or future clinical stages of our product candidates.
+As a result of the uncertainties discussed above, the uncertainty associated with clinical trial enrollments and the risks inherent in the development process, we are unable to determine with certainty the duration and completion costs of current or future clinical stages of our product candidates or when, or to what extent, we will generate revenues from the commercialization and sale of any of our product candidates.
 Development timelines, probability of success and development costs vary widely.
-Based on their current status, we anticipate that to complete the clinical trial process and commercialize our product candidates will cost approximately \$20 million for VEN 307, \$15 million for VEN 308 and \$40 million for VEN 309.
+Based on their current status, we anticipate that to complete the clinical trial process and commercialize our product candidates will cost approximately \$15 million for VEN 307, \$20 million for VEN 308 and \$40 million for VEN 309.
 These estimates could change significantly depending on the progress, timing and results of non-clinical and clinical trials.
 We will need to raise additional funds in order to fully complete the development of VEN 307 and VEN 309.